btcven/turpial-firmware/CONTRIBUTING.md

 ### Guideline goals.

-The goals as we see them actually are based to optimize the code to be readed efficiently; We expect the codebase to last long and we prioritize reading over writing.
+The goals as we see them actually are based to optimize the code to be read efficiently; We expect the codebase to last long and we prioritize reading over writing.